Hawke's Bay: Municipal

-Government at the level below regional is organised into territorial authorities, consisting of Hastings District, Wairoa District, Central Hawke's Bay District, and Napier City.
-The localities of Taharua in the Taupo District and Ngamatea in the Rangitikei District are also within the boundaries of the region.
+Municipal government is organised into territorial authorities, consisting of Hastings District, Wairoa District, Central Hawke's Bay District, and Napier City.
+The localities of Taharua in the Taupō District and Ngamatea in the Rangitikei District are also within the boundaries of the region.
 It does not include the Tararua District, Dannevirke, Woodville or Norsewood, which have been under the Manawatū-Whanganui Regional Council (also known as Horizons Regional Council) since the 1989 local government reforms.